firefelix/TeamFireball/README.md

-# TeamFireball
+# COSC 4P02 Team Fireball Project Proposal
 This is a repository for TeamFireball 4p02 at Brock U

-COSC 4P02 Team Fireball Project Proposal - Small Business Management Application
+## Small Business Management Application

 **Team Members:**